saml1087/apcsa-freedom-project/entries/entry03.md

 Ex: `int userNum = fieldInput.text; // Didn't work`

 Instead, I've realized that Field Inputs in Unity had a method attached to it called `On End Edit (String)`.
 Basically, in simple terms, once the user clicks out of the input, the text is passed into the parameter.
+I can then take this value and store it in a variable.

 ```c#
 public void getInput(string userInput)